MatchaBear/bernhardhustomodotcom/README.md

 My name is Bernhard Hustomo.

-Currently I am a professional working outside of my country of origin.
+I am a professional working outside of my country of origin.

-Wishful to return to my home country to educate people across the archipelago.
+Wishful to return to my home country for good to provide professional education across the archipelago.

 This website is inspired by [Gal Rabaniam Portfolio](https://gal-rabaniam.com).